AngusMcLure/PoolTestR/README.md

 head(SimpleExampleData)
 ```

 We begin by using the function ```PoolPrev``` to estimate the prevalence across the whole dataset i.e. a single prevalence for all locations and years.
 The first argument to ```PoolPrev``` is the data (in our case ```SimpleExampleData```).
 The second argument is the name of the column in the data containing the result of the test (in our case ```Result```): the entries in this column must be 0 for negative pool tests and 1 for a positive pool tests and cannot be missing.
-The third argument is the name of the column with the number of specimiens/isolates/insects in each pool (in our case ```NumInPool```)
+The third argument is the name of the column with the number of specimens/isolates/insects in each pool (in our case ```NumInPool```)

 ```R
 PrevWholeDataset <- PoolPrev(SimpleExampleData,Result,NumInPool)

 PrevWholeDataset
 ```
-The output contains a maximum likelihood estimate of the prevalece with 95% confidence intervals and a Bayesian estimate (Jeffrey's prior) with 95% credible intervals.
+The output contains a maximum likelihood estimate of the prevalence with 95% confidence intervals and a Bayesian estimate (Jeffrey's prior) with 95% credible intervals.
 It also contains the total number of pools and the number of these that were positive.

-If we want to estimate prevalence seperately for each region we simply include ```Region``` as an additional argument
+If we want to estimate prevalence separately for each region we simply include ```Region``` as an additional argument
 ```R
 PrevByRegion <- PoolPrev(SimpleExampleData, Result, NumInPool, Region)
 PrevByRegion